Telecominfraproject/wlan-cloud-ucentralgw/README.md

 Once your build is done.
 You can remove the Poco source as it is no longer needed.

 #### Expected directory layout
-From the directory where you cloned the source, you should have the following:
+From the directory where your cloned source is, you will need to create the `certs`, `logs`, and `uploads` directories.
+You should now have the following:

 ```
 -- cert_scripts